Just in time for the American patriotic holidays, enjoy this collection of free patriotic knitting patterns from all over the world

 Patriotic Wreath for Knitters You can also customize this pattern for any country’s flag.
 This is wreath is simple, super cute, and a delightful way to adorn a front door for patriotic holidays.

-American Patriotic Knitting Patterns
+Patriotic Patterns for Yankees

 Patriotic Mason Jar Cozy Melody Rogers opens her pattern page thusly: “You know those people?
 The ones who always have their houses decorated in adorable crafty decor for every holiday?
 I’m not one of those people.”